 Pediatric Critical Care Fellowship (Minnesota)

-This three-year, accredited Pediatric Critical Care Fellowship Program at Mayo Clinic in Rochester focuses on the full clinical and basic science development of trainees.
+The three-year accredited Pediatric Critical Care Fellowship at Mayo Clinic in Minnesota focuses on the full clinical and basic science development of trainees.
 The goal of this program is to improve the clinical outcomes for children undergoing critical illness.
 Based at Mayo Clinic Eugenio Litta Children's Hospital, this program offers trainees excellent faculty and resources.

 The Pediatric Critical Care Fellowship provides interdisciplinary clinical and basic research opportunities in all areas of critical care.
-Clinical research involves a multi-institutional prospective clinical trial using hypothermia for pediatric traumatic brain injury.
-Other ongoing research includes the use of steroids during cardiac surgery, cardiology and vascular studies in transgenic mice, and simulation-based education, among others.
+Clinical research involves multi-institutional prospective clinical trials.
+Other ongoing research includes the use of steroids during cardiac surgery, cardiology and vascular studies in transgenic mice, and simulation-based education.

-Mayo Clinic has an active trauma transport team and a pediatric transport team that give fellows an opportunity to become comfortable with trauma and pediatric transports.
+Mayo Clinic is a designated Level 1 Pediatric Trauma Center and has active trauma transport and pediatric transport teams that give fellows an opportunity to become comfortable with pre-hospital medicine, trauma-related injuries and pediatric transports.

-Mayo Clinic in Rochester has a state of the art Multidisciplinary Simulation Center where multidisciplinary pediatric team training is highly active.
-The pediatric simulation-based education programs are championed by the Pediatric Critical Care Division and include:
+Mayo Clinic in Minnesota has a state-of-the-art Multidisciplinary Simulation Center where multidisciplinary pediatric team training is highly active.
+The pediatric simulation-based education programs are championed by the Division of Pediatric Critical Care Medicine and include:

-- Pediatric Acute Care Emergencies Curriculum (peds critical care, neonatal ICU and pediatric ED cases developed by these divisions directed towards resident education)
+- Pediatric acute care emergencies curriculum (pediatric critical care, neonatal intensive care unit and pediatric emergency department cases developed by these divisions are directed toward resident education)

-- Rapid Response Team training (PICU resident, pediatric respiratory therapist and PICU nurse training response to less emergent floor medical cases)
+- Rapid response team training (pediatric intensive care unit resident, pediatric respiratory therapist and pediatric intensive care unit nurse training response to less emergent floor medical cases)

 - Pediatric Fundamentals of Critical Care Support (PFCCS)

-The fellowship program is designed to use the Simulation Center to enhance competency evaluation and program development.
-Our pediatric fellowship program also offers the opportunity to share clinical experience with the adult critical care program.
+The fellowship program is designed to use the Multidisciplinary Simulation Center to enhance competency evaluation and program development.
+Our pediatric fellowship program also offers the opportunity to share clinical experiences with the adult critical care program.

-A strong emphasis is given to patient safety and quality development and Mayo Clinic provides the infrastructure for the PICU fellow to become a quality and patient safety leader at the conclusion of their fellowship training.
+A strong emphasis is given to patient safety and quality development, and Mayo Clinic provides the infrastructure for the Pediatric Intensive Care Unit (PICU) fellow to become a leader in quality and patient safety at the conclusion of his or her fellowship training.

 The program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-The Pediatric Critical Care Fellowship at Mayo Clinic in Rochester is a new program.
-We are currently seeking to recruit one fellow for 2011.
-It is anticipated that one fellow will be recruited for this program every three years.
+The Pediatric Critical Care Fellowship at Mayo Clinic in Minnesota is a new program.
+We are currently seeking to recruit one fellow a year.